 Onley Prison information

 Built as a Borstal in 1968 Onley held Young Offenders until 1998 when Juvenile prisons joined the YO population.
 The Juvenile population was replaced by sentenced adults in March 2004.
-Re-roling to a full Adult Cat C Training Establishment in March 2010.
+Re-rolling to a full Adult Cat C Training Establishment in March 2010.
 From 2013 HMP Onley was designated as a Resettlement Prison for - Greater London.
-The role of the establishment is to house a proportion of London prisoners approaching the end of their sentence with a view to accessing Community Rehabilitation Companies (CPA Area 20) to prepare them for release into their home area.
+The role of the establishment was to house a proportion of London prisoners approaching the end of their sentence with a view to accessing Community Rehabilitation Companies (CPA Area 20) to prepare them for release into their home area.
+As a consequence of the reorganisation of national prison groupings HMP Onley will, from April 2018, once again be an East Midlands Prison although it is likely that it will retain a significant population of London prisoners for some time after this date.

 Region: East Midlands